 Is a Maine Coon Part Raccoon? – Conclusion

-Evidence points to the fact that a Maine Coon cat is not part raccoon.
+The science of genetics proves that a Maine Coon cat cannot be part raccoon.
 However, this cat may have been named the Maine Coon partly because of the raccoon-like tail of its early ancestors.